privacyguides/privacyguides.org/privacy-policy.md

 This version of our privacy statement took effect October 9th, 2019.

-We will post any new versions of this statement at [{{ site.production_url }}/privacy/]({{ site.production_url }}/privacy/).
+We will post any new versions of this statement at [https://privacyguides.org/privacy-policy/](https://privacyguides.org/privacy-policy/).
 We may change how we announce changes in future versions of this document.
 In the meantime we may update our contact information at any time without announcing a change.
-Please refer to [{{ site.production_url }}/privacy/]({{ site.production_url }}/privacy/) for the latest contact information at any time.
+Please refer to [https://privacyguides.org/privacy-policy/](https://privacyguides.org/privacy-policy/) for the latest contact information at any time.

-A full [revision history](https://github.com/privacytools/privacytools.io/commits/master/pages/privacy.md) for this page can be found on GitHub.
+A full [revision history](https://github.com/privacyguides/privacyguides/commits/main/privacy-policy.md) for this page can be found on GitHub.